 The second-generation Soarer, aka Z20 was unveiled in January 1986.
 Once again, the Soarer had the same platform as the A70 Supra and shared many parts from other Toyota models.
 This was a great business decision on the automaker’s part.
 Style-wise, it was similar to the Cressida, Mark II, Chaser, and Cresta of that time.

 It was offered with five engine choices ranging from 2.0L to 3.0L just like the previous generation.
 The difference this time was that the 7M and the 1G engines came turbocharged.
 Also new for the second generation was the additional second five-speed transmission, bringing the total to two five-speed manuals and one four-speed automatic gearboxes to choose from.

 1988 saw a limited-edition package introduced from the famed auto tuner named TOM’S. The TOM’S edition came with the 7M-GTE 3.0L turbo engine which was upgraded to the same power numbers as the Toyota Supra had back then.

 Also new in ’88 was the introduction of the facelifted second-gen Soarer.
-This consisted of a new grill and taillights, along with a few modern touches added to the interior.
-The 1G-GTEU and 7M-GTEU saw power increase to 211hp and 240hp respectively.
+This consisted of a new grille and taillights, along with a few modern touches added to the interior.
+The 1G-GTEU and 7M-GTEU saw a power increase to 211hp and 240hp respectively.

-In 1989 a limited edition of 500 units was available was available with something Toyota called “The Aerocabin”.
+In 1989 a limited edition of 500 units was available with something Toyota called “The Aerocabin”.
 This special edition came with only two seats and an electronically operated folding roof.
 Trim-wise it was the same as the GT line and was available only with the 7G engine and a four-speed automatic transmission.
-Tan leather and a peal paintjob were also included in this package.
+Tan leather and a peal paint job were also included in this package.